-Real estate developers frequently used this provision to receive up-front cash TIF proceeds on a tax-deferred basis, but now its usefulness is limited.
+- You had a Tax Increment Financing (TIF) plan or a master plan in place prior to Dec.
+22, 2017.
 The Act’s modification is effective for contributions received after Dec.
-22, 2017, but does not apply to contributions made after such date if the contribution occurs pursuant to a “master development plan” that has been approved by a governmental entity prior to such date.
-Because the IRS has said that it does not plan to further explain what is meant by this transition language, we are left to interpret the provision based on experience as to the interpretation of the term “master development plan.”
-Fortunately, some projects that received TIF funds after the effective date may still qualify for the tax deferral if the surrounding circumstances are favorable.
+22, 2017, but does not apply to post-modification contributions if the contribution occurs pursuant to a “master development plan” approved by a governmental entity prior to the effective date.
+Because the Internal Revenue Service (IRS) has said it does not plan to further explain what is meant by this transition language, we are left to interpret the provision based on experience.
+Fortunately, some projects that received funding after the effective date may still qualify for the tax deferral if the surrounding circumstances are favorable.

-Further complicating matters is state conformity to the federal IRC section 118 modifications.
+- You are located in a state that has or will opt out of the section 118 modifications.
+State conformity further complicates the government incentive modifications.
 Although some states have adopted the federal provisions in their entirety, others have chosen to forgo some of the provisions.
-Georgia, for example, has chosen to specifically opt out of the IRC section 118 modifications.
-Consequently, while up-front cash TIF proceeds received by a corporation may be subject to federal tax, they may escape state taxation if the previous structuring methodologies are used.
+Georgia, for example, has specifically chosen to opt out of the IRC section 118 modifications.
+Consequently, while incentive funds received by a corporation may be subject to federal tax, they may escape state taxation if the previous structuring methodologies are used.